MokoSan/AtomicHabits/README.md

    1. Once habits become automatic, we stop paying attention and do them automatically.
    2. Process of behavior change starts with awareness.
    3. Habit Score-cards make you more aware of your behavior.
+6. The Best Way to Start a New Habit
+   1. __Implementation Intention__: A plan you make beforehand about when (time) and where (location) you are going to act.
+"I will implement [BEHAVIOR] at [TIME] in [LOCATION]".
+   2. __Habit Stacking__: How you pair a new habit with a current one.
+   3. Habits stack successfully when the cue is highly specific and immediately actionable i.e. no ambiguity - be specific and clear about the cues.